jotavare/so_long/README.md

 ## ABOUT
 The so_long project is a 2D game where the player navigates through a maze-like environment, avoiding obstacles and enemies to reach a goal.
-It is created using the minilibx library and requires students to implement game mechanics, file input/output, and basic graphics.
+It is created using the MiniLibX library and requires students to implement game mechanics, file input/output, and basic graphics.

 <a href="https://github.com/jotavare/so_long/blob/master/subject/en_subject_so_long.pdf">Click here</a> for the subject of this project.